salilab/imp/doc/manual/serialization.md

 run to be saved and later restored, or to be sent from one machine to another.
 In Python, the objects can be loaded or saved using the `pickle` module.

+Serialization uses a compact binary format.
+However, it is not heavily optimized for size.
+If a smaller file size is desired, the Python `pickle` file can be compressed with a general-purpose compression tool such as `gzip`.

 Serialization relies on the excellent [cereal](https://uscilab.github.io/cereal/) library, which is required to build %IMP.